Ghezzal and N'Koudou score to inspire Besiktas past Rizespor | Goal.com

 Ghezzal teamed up with the Black Eagles last summer on a season-long loan from Premier League side Leicester City and has been delivering impressive performances.

-The winger was handed a starting role along with French-born Cameroonian N'Koudou and helped Sergen Yalcın’s men extend their winning run at Caykur Didi Stadyumu.
+The winger was handed a starting role along with French-born Cameroonian N'Koudou and helped Sergen Yalcin’s men extend their winning run at Caykur Didi Stadyumu.

-Besiktas started the encounter brightly and soon open the scoring only 16 minutes into the encounter following a fine combination from the African stars.
+Besiktas started the encounter brightly and opened the scoring only 16 minutes into the encounter following a fine combination from the African stars.

 Ghezzal sent a brilliant pass to N'Koudou, who then fired home his effort, leaving goalkeeper Gokhan Akkan with no chance.